 If you would like to go into a deeper dive, I suggest reading the International Airline Transport Associations guideline on traveling with batteries.

 We hope the above address your concerns.

-Here is Inboard M1 on their advise on the same matters.
-(Same conclusion)
+Here is Inboard M1 on their advice concerning the same matters (Same conclusion).